 Vulnerability can come with behavioural issues.
 We give the girls a predictable daily routine that focuses on respect and safety, but within which, they are encouraged to explore and to create to their heart’s content.

 Vulnerable children are sometimes lost in the system.
 They often require attention beyond the abilities of our schools and our social agencies to provide.
-On the other hand, we have people in this community with time and energy to spare and who believe there is no better way to lead a useful life than to put their talents behind the vulnerable girls of this County.
+On one hand, we have people in this community with time and energy to spare and who believe there is no better way to lead a useful life than to put their talents behind the vulnerable girls of this County.
 These people believe in the ability of our little girls to overcome their vulnerability.
 With this kind of passion behind them, how can our girls not succeed?

 Unlike other children’s programs, where the attendance is short-term and projects are the focus, our girls attend every week throughout most of the year.
 Most of them stay with Reaching for Rainbows for four years.

 We embrace girls who are vulnerable.
 Our activities are designed, not to keep little hands busy, but to celebrate and empower.